Interior Minister of the Gaza Strip

-The Interior Minister in the Gaza Strip is an office created in June 2007, following the Hamas takeover of the Gaza Strip, that left the Palestinian Authority (PA) in control only of the West Bank and Hamas in control of the Gaza Strip.
-The office is in charge of the security and statistics of the people in the Gaza Strip.
+The Minister of Interior in the Gaza Strip is an office created in June 2007, following the Hamas takeover of the Gaza Strip, that left the Ramallah-based version of the Palestinian National Authority (PNA) as the Palestinian leadership in only the occupied West Bank and a Hamas-led government in control of the Gaza Strip.
+The ministry is in charge of the security and statistics of the people in the Gaza Strip.